Does Your Dog Care Where You Live?

-Since I adopted her seven years ago, my Blue Heeler has found home in four different apartments, one house with a fenced yard, and now a yellow campervan.
-Many pet lovers hold strict ideas about how dogs should live — consider the still-common rescue requirement that adopters have a fence, for example, or at minimum a yard of their own — but my experience with Scout’s training, exercise, and enrichment suggests environment isn’t everything.
+Since I adopted her seven years ago, my Blue Heeler and I have lived together in four different apartments, one house with a fenced yard, and now a yellow camper van.
+Many pet lovers have strict beliefs about how dogs should live — consider the still-common rescue requirement that adopters have a fence, for example, or at minimum a yard of their own.
+But my experience with Scout’s training, exercise, and enrichment suggests environment isn’t everything.

-The real question is how much of a difference does environment make?
+The real question: How much of a difference does environment make?
 Would most dogs be happier roaming a farm’s couple-hundred acres — or can dedicated pet parents give our companions the best life ever, wherever?

 How much do you spend on your pet per year?